 Along that way, we benefit greatly.
 If we’re reading fiction, we’re likely honing empathy and appreciation for human complexity.
 If reading nonfiction—more common for me these days—we’re likely building conceptual structures and factual knowledge.

-And as you’ve probably read, we may be building better brains.
+And as you’ve probably read--for if you clicked on this piece you too are almost certainly a reader--we may be building better brains.
 Although not yet proven, there is at least some evidence that mentally challenging activities throughout life may help buffer the depredations of dementia.

 Well, fingers crossed.